KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float price_change "Current price vs price at opening" float price_percent_change
     }
+    sources_seed {
+        string source PK "'wsj', 'yahoo', or 'stockanalysis'" }

+gainers_seed one or more optionally to only one gainers: "incremental" downloads_seed one or more optionally to only one downloads: "incremental" gainer_details_seed one or more optionally to only one gainer_details: "incremental" sources_seed one or more optionally to only one sources: "incremental"

-    gainers_seed {
+    gainers {
         string symbol PK "Unique stock symbol"
     }
-    sources_seed {
-        string source PK "'wsj', 'yahoo', or 'stockanalysis'" }

-downloads_seed one or more optionally to only one downloads: "incremental" gainer_details_seed one or more optionally to only one gainer_details: "incremental" gainers_seed one or more optionally to only one gainers: "incremental" sources_seed one or more optionally to only one sources: "incremental"

     downloads {
         str date_time PK "Download timestamp in Date, Hour format" int year "Year of download"